Own-Data-Privateer/hoardy-web/README.md

 - To follow the development:

-  - See [CHANGELOG.md](./CHANGELOG.md) for the progress log and human-readable description of recent changes (which is much shorter and more comprehensible than the commit log).
+  - See the [CHANGELOG](./CHANGELOG.md) for the progress log and human-readable description of recent changes (which is much shorter and more comprehensible than the commit log).

   - See the [TODO list](./CHANGELOG.md#todo) for the list of things that are not implemented/ready yet.